Asfaloth/HumanActivityRecognition/README.md

 + download the original data of the experiment:
       https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 + unzip the data
-+ download the run_analysis.R script from this repo into the same directory where the ????? directory of the original data is located
++ download the run_analysis.R script from this repo into the same directory where the 'UCI HAR Dataset' directory of the original data is located
 + open an R console and access the same directory
 + execute the following in your console (this may take some time!):
       ```